inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 The Configuration
 -----------------

+..
 In the next sections, we describe the network, and examine the configuration of traffic, stream identification and encoding, and filtering.

--> how this, but understandable.
+.. -> how this, but understandable.

 ..
 We use a simple network in which a client is connected to a server via a switch, using 100Mbps Ethernet links.
 The client generates traffic, and sends it to the server.
 ..
 The traffic undergoes filtering in the switch.
 We examine the traffic before and after filtering/how filtering changes the traffic.
 ..
 Here is the network:

+..
 We use the following simple network, in which a client is connected to a server via a switch, using 100Mbps Ethernet links:

+The network contains three hosts: the ``client`` and the ``server`` (both :ned:`TsnDevice` modules), connected via the ``switch`` (:ned:`TsnSwitch`) with
+100 Mbps Ethernet links.
+The client generates traffic, and the filtering layer in the switch limits this traffic to a nominal rate by dropping excessive packets.
+We plot the data rate in the client and the server to observe the effects of policing.
+Here is the network:

+..
+The network contains three hosts.
+A client is connected to a server via a switch, using 100 Mbps Ethernet links.
+..
+Both the client and the server are :ned:`TsnDevice` modules, the switch's type is :ned:`TsnSwitch`.
+..
+The client generates traffic, and the filtering layer in the switch limits this traffic to a nominal rate by dropping excessive packets.
+..
+We plot the data rate in the client and the server to observe the effects of policing.
+Here is the network:

 ..
 The :ned:`StatisticalRateLimiter` is a filter module.
 We can specify a maximum data rate with the :par:`maxDataRate` parameter.
 The module drops packets that would exceed this limit.